What is Aphasia

 Aphasia is a language or communication disorder that is a result of damage to parts of the brain responsible for language.
-Aphasia can occur suddenly following a stroke or head injury or it can develop slowly as the result of a brain tumour, a progressive disease of the brain or dementia.
+Aphasia can occur suddenly following a stroke or head injury, or it can develop slowly as the result of a brain tumour, dementia or a progressive disease of the brain.

 Aphasia involves the impairment of the ability to use or understand words.
-It can cause difficulty with finding words to express oneself as well as difficulty with reading or writing words or sentences.
-Aphasia alone does not affect intelligence, but an associated cause or condition such as dementia may have an affect on cognitive abilities.
+It can cause difficulty with finding words to express oneself as well as difficulty with reading or writing words and sentences.
+Aphasia alone does not affect intelligence, but an associated cause or condition such as dementia may have an effect on cognitive abilities.

-Aphasia Impacts every part of of a person’s life.
-These individuals know more than they can say.
+Aphasia impacts every part of a person’s life.
+Individuals with aphasia know more than they can say.
 Because of the difficulty with expression and comprehension of language and the decreased ability to take part in interactive conversations, aphasia can:

 - Mask a person’s ability to participate in making their own decisions

 - Affect a person’s ability to communicate their needs, feelings or emotions

 - Lead to a loss of self-esteem